zond/dipact/README.md

 A work-in-progress web client for [diplicity](https://github.com/zond/diplicity).

-Try the latest version is deployed at https://dipact.appspot.com.
+The latest version is deployed at https://dipact.appspot.com.

 ## Develop